-The actual buildings on the estate are closed — stamped seals covered over every door.
-A sign said that it costs 200 UAH (around £12) for a tour inside.
-Considering the average Ukrainian’s income is less than £250 a month, this seemed opulent in its own right.
+The actual buildings on the estate were closed — stamped seals coverd every door.
+A sign said that it costs 200 UAH (around $20) for a tour inside.
+Considering the average Ukrainian’s income is less than $400 a month, this seemed opulent in its own right.

 Maintenance crews still work daily on the property, cleaning the ponds, mowing the golf course, and weeding the gardens.
 A few of the workers said that they worked here before Euromaidan and that they still work here now.
 A Right Sector guard informed me that tax money pays the workers’ salaries.

-Piles of rubble in Kiev forced me to reconsider—melted tires, smashed concrete blocks, burnt out cars and battered riot shields were assembled in a pillow-fort fashion to construct militarized encampments.
+Piles of rubble in Kiev forced me to reconsider—melted tires, smashed concrete blocks, burned-out cars, and battered riot shields were assembled in a pillow-fort fashion to construct militarized encampments.

 A few tourists were present in this labyrinth of destruction, strolling along in sundresses and khakis.
-An armed protester smiled and asked for £3 to take a picture with him.
+An armed protester smiled and asked for $5 to take a picture with him.
 Grubby nationalists looked up from their game of basketball to see the growing line at a nearby ice cream stand.
-A woman carrying doves walked up and down the streets that were still scarred with sniper fire.
+A woman carrying doves walked up and down the streets, which were still scarred with sniper fire.
 She enticed tourists to take a picture with them for a bit of change.

-Booths were set up selling toilet paper with Putin’s face on it and other tongue-in-cheek memorabilia.
-A haphazard guard tower stood nearby holding a Right Sector member, peering over his aviators he smiled and waved at me when I took his picture.
+Booths were selling toilet paper with Putin’s face on it and other tongue-in-cheek memorabilia.
+A haphazard guard tower stood nearby holding a Right Sector member.
+Peering over his aviators, he smiled and waved at me when I took his picture.

 As we were talking, other residents began to gather around.
-One 20-something in camo interrupted to say in English that “Maidan is still here, because we need control.”
+One twentysomething in camo interrupted to say in English that “Maidan is still here, because we need control.”
 He told me that he fled from Donetsk in January but was content with his living situation.
-I asked if he minded the flocks of tourists coming through, he said, “We have nothing to hide,” and pointed at his bracelet which read “FUCK U PUTIN” as if to get back to the issue at hand.
+When I asked if he minded the flocks of tourists coming through, he said, “We have nothing to hide” and pointed at his bracelet, which read “FUCK U PUTIN," as if to get back to the issue at hand.

-Another man chimed in to say that “the whole western world must realize that now Putin’s goal is not just eastern Ukraine, it’s anywhere in the world that they don’t support his opinions.”
-His face quivered as he said: “Those that don’t think as he thinks must be destroyed.”
+Another man chimed in to say that “the whole Western world must realize that now Putin’s goal is not just Eastern Ukraine; it’s anywhere in the world where they don’t support his opinions.”
+His face quivered as he said: “Those who don’t think as he thinks must be destroyed.”
 The rest of the group somberly nodded.

 An old man peeped through the tent to see my clearly-not-from-here face.
 He looked at me with disgust and started grunting in Ukrainian.
 I understood the word “terrorist” and everyone else living in the tent began to laugh.